 3. Matters arising from the 2018 AGM minutes.

 4. Chairman’s Report.

 8. Any other business.

-The meeting will be followed at approximately 7.30pm by Huddersfield in 50 Buildings, an illustrated talk by Chris Marsden.
+The meeting was followed by Huddersfield in 50 Buildings, an illustrated talk by Chris Marsden.

 The story of Huddersfield's rise to national prominence, told through some of its finest architecture, has been published.

 Huddersfield in 50 Buildings is by Chris Marsden, a former chairman of Huddersfield Civic Society, with pictures by Andrew Cavaney.
 Chris will speak about his book at the HCS meeting on April 2.

 Among structures celebrated are the railway station, the University's Oastler Building and, perhaps more controversially, Queensgate Market.
 Over 96 pages, Chris and Andrew take readers on a tour of historic buildings and modern architectural landmarks.

 Chris says: "Introducing and exploring the history of the town through 50 significant buildings of all ages allows new perspectives on our townscape.
 Buildings that we may take for granted have histories that show us what we were.